MeteoSwiss-APN/pyflexplot/docs/installation.rst

 Stable release
 --------------

-To install Python FLEXPART Plotting, run this command in your terminal:
+To install PyFlexPlot, run this command in your terminal:

 .. code-block:: console

     $ pip install pyflexplot

-This is the preferred method to install Python FLEXPART Plotting, as it will always install the most recent stable release.
+This is the preferred method to install PyFlexPlot, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.